-Don’t mind the fact that I don’t eat lobster (gasp!), this list is comprised of a ton of other things to do in Portland Maine, places to see and delicious bites to eat besides the seafood.
-It’s also worth mentioning that this agenda is much better suited for folks visiting in the warmer months, as Maine is known to get some cold snaps and snow.
+Don’t mind the fact that I don’t eat lobster (gasp!); this list is comprised of a ton of other best things to do in Portland, Maine including outdoor activities, must-visit sites, and delicious bites to eat (besides the seafood).

 The north end of the Portland peninsula juts out into the beautiful Casco Bay where Portland Paddle offers sunset kayak tours.
-The trip begins about 2 hours before sunset (check their website for an exact time when you go) and lets visitors enjoy the surreal beauty of the Maine harbor and marine life.
-It’s $40 per person, $35 for kids ages 10-16.
-Book a tour on their website.
+The guided tour begins about 2 hours before sunset (check their website for an exact time when you go) and lets visitors enjoy the surreal beauty of the Maine harbor and marine life.

 Head a few minutes outside of the city by car or by foot to hike the 3.6 miles trail around Back Cove.
 It’s a paved and well-maintained pathway that offers beautiful city views and is great for kids or dogs on leash.